 Do you at a certain time of the month find your temper uncharacteristically flaring?
 Becoming upset at the slight thing ?
 Are you having intense mood swings and generally feeling out of control?
-There is a good chance you are not going mad but experiencing the joys of a severe form premenstrual syndrome.
-Some women are lucky enough to sail through their menstrual cycles without experiencing any fluctuations in mood or encountering any physical changes.
+There is a good chance you are not going mad but experiencing the joys of severe P.M.S

 One in six couples these days are experiencing difficulties in conceiving.
 The contributing causes include leaving parenthood to later in life, increased environmental toxins and stress levels, poor diet and nutrition combined with an increased sedentary life.
 Making some lifestyle changes including green leafy vegetables in your diet, reducing sweet foods and alcohol consumption and quitting smoking can improve chances of conception.